 There were protests all day Thursday against the proposed school closings, including one outside the home of the Chicago school board president.
 At another later in the day, Tekeeva Thompson, a lunchroom attendant at a school on the list, implored the district not to close any schools.

 "These children look at these schools as safe havens.
 They come from broken homes, some of them, and violence is a big issue.
 Closing these schools will separate them.
-They depend on each other, as well as we depend on them.
+They depend on each other as well as we depend on them," Thompson said.

-BECKY CARROLL: Whether it's libraries, computer science labs, even things like fresh coats of paint help to provide the kind of learning environment and support that kids need to be successful.
+"Whether its libraries, computer science labs, even things like fresh coats of paint help to provide the kind of learning environment and support that kids need to be successful," Carroll says.

-"There's no question about the economics, here.
-Maintaining half-empty, hundred-year-old buildings doesn't make sense for cash-strapped cities and states.
+"There's no question about the economics here.
+Maintaining half-empty, century-old buildings doesn't make sense for cash-strapped cities and states," Knowles says.

 The school district says it will save $560 million over the next decade.
 But Knowles says no city in the country has made changes of this magnitude in one year.
 He says one of the biggest challenges for Chicago will be whether the children will go to better schools.
 Another is whether school closures will put children's safety at risk.

-"We're coming to say that if any child's life is lost, that the blood of that child is on the hands of Mayor Rahm Emanuel.
+"We're coming to say that if any child's life is lost, that the blood of that child is on the hands of Mayor Rahm Emanuel," he says.

-Chicago Teachers Union President Karen Lewis, who led a strike early in the school year, says Chicago Mayor Rahm Emanuel should be ashamed.
+Chicago Teachers Union President Karen Lewis, who led a strike early in the school year, says Emanuel should be ashamed.

-"Closing 50 schools is an abomination.
-But for him, Wall Street will be cheering, because that's what they did about Philadelphia.
+"Closing 50 schools is an abomination," Lewis says.
+"But for him Wall Street will be cheering, 'cause that's what they did about Philadelphia.
 This is not a game between mayors to see how many schools they can close.
-These are real children's lives.
+These are real children's lives."